pass-the-salt/2024/content/english/annual-report/_index.md

 - **All slides** have also been [put online](https://archives.pass-the-salt.org/Pass%20the%20SALT/2024/slides/) at the end of the conference on our [archives site](https://archives.pass-the-salt.org/Pass%20the%20SALT/) 🚀

 *Our feedback:*
-> - **(near) Emergency video team replacement.** This year, due to a late agenda conflict, our friends and partners from [Ubiscast](https://www.ubicast.eu/), who previously managed on-site recording and streaming of the conference, **haven't been able to come on site**.
+> - **(near) Emergency video team replacement.** This year, due to a late agenda conflict, our friends and partners from [Ubicast](https://www.ubicast.eu/), who previously managed on-site recording and streaming of the conference, **haven't been able to come on site**.
 It was quite a problem for us because the organization team does not have the manpower nor the know-how to record/stream an event like Pass the SALT.
 > - As we are big fans of [Cooper](https://x.com/ministraitor)'s [recording work](https://administraitor.video/) during many infosec conferences we have attended/talked, we asked him (very lately!) if he would be able to come to record our talks.
 And guess what?
 He said *"Yes, I can!"* 😍
 > - And everything worked like a charm!
 Cooper did a fantastic job (recording, fixing all potential problems with the help of blazing fast Laurent, the Polytech video guy).
 > - We are **so thankful to Cooper for his commitment, his hard and quality work and his willingness to interact smoothly with all team members!** Thanks so much from all the team! 🙏
-> - The **Ubicast team** has been there to answer all our questions and to provide the infrastructre and the video portal to do the streaming. **Thanks a lot** to us!
+> - The **Ubicast team** has been there to answer all our questions very efficiently and to provide the infrastructre and the video portal to do the streaming. **Thanks a lot to them!**
 > - Finally, hats off to the volunteers in the audience who helped out with the video camera during the conference!

 ### 2024 highlights

-- **Sessions:** after boot security security and supply chain security in 2023, this year again, we managed to setup a new session alongside regular ones (DFIR, low level, reverse, network, pentest, crypto etc): **WebPKI and Trust**.
+- **Sessions:** after boot security and supply chain security in 2023, this year again, we managed to setup a new session alongside regular ones (DFIR, low level, reverse, network, pentest, crypto etc): **WebPKI and Trust**.

 During this session, we had the opportunity to receive on the same stage Aaron Gable and Philippe Boneff, tech leaders of two major projects for Web security: Let's Encrypt and Certificate Transparency software at Google.
 This new session seems to have been really appreciated by attendees and surely, by the team. 🙏